-Premier Sports Products (PSP) is a small company located in the Pacific Northwest, just south of Seattle, Washington.
+Premier Sports Products (PSP) is a company located in the Pacific Northwest, just south of Seattle, Washington.
 PSP operates from a warehouse where we store, customize, and ship our sports shelters, benches, and other products and accessories

 Owner Andy Johnson is soccer enthusiast and works hard every day to take the sports shelter and other innovative products worldwide.